-Basements (dig-out)
+Basements (Dig-Out)

 The construction of basements underneath existing houses has been growing in popularity since the late 1990s driven by increasing property prices and demand for increased living space in city centres.
 The trend was originally limited to the most desirable parts of London, however, rising property prices mean that “dig out” basements can now be cost effective in most areas of Greater London and other areas of the UK where property prices are at a premium such as Oxford and Cambridge.